forestryio/forestry.io/hugo/content/blog/hugo-support--sorting-for-pages-and-more.md

 ---

-## Separate Template and Partials categories 👀
+## Separate Categories for Front Matter Templates and Partials 👀

 ![](/uploads/2018/06/Screen Shot 2018-06-19 at 1.18.43 PM-1.43 PM)